-> Our Operations SunPower Australia employs 23 staff located in Victoria, New South Wales, Queensland and Western Australia.
+Our operations SunPower Australia employs 29 staff located in Victoria, New South Wales, Queensland and Western Australia.
 Management in Australia leads the sale of goods into the Asia-Pacific region and occasionally other markets.
 We have a regional office in Melbourne, Victoria, and staff outside of Melbourne work remotely.
-Our staff cover a range of functions in Australia: Management (2 staff in VIC), Sales (9 staff across VIC, NSW, and QLD), Marketing (3 staff in VIC), Finance Sales Operations & Administration (4 staff in VIC), Legal (1 staff member in VIC), Channel Management (1 staff member in VIC), Supply Inventory Optimisation Planning, Planning & Joint Venture Operations (1 staff member in WA) and Fulfilment & Customer Care (2 staff members in VIC).
+Our staff cover a range of functions in Australia: Management (3 staff across VIC, and NSW), Sales (5 staff across VIC, and NSW), Marketing (2 staff in VIC), Finance Sales Operations & Administration (4 staff in VIC), Legal (1 staff member in VIC), Channel Management (1 staff member in VIC), Supply Inventory Optimisation Planning, Planning & Joint Venture Operations (1 staff member in WA) and Fulfilment & Customer Care (3 staff members in VIC).
 We sell a range of solar panel solutions for residential power (for example, rooftop solar panels) and commercial power applications (for example, providing solar panels to solar power plants including the Limondale 394 MW plant located in Balranald in regional NSW) and specialty products unique applications (such as space and electric vehicle applications).
-Our brands include the Maxeon (IBC), Performance (Shingled Mono Perc) and Air product lines manufactured by Maxeon (Maxeon and Air) and its 15% owned joint venture Huansheng Photovoltaic (Jiangsu) Co., Ltd. ("HSPV") (Performance).
-Risks in Our Operations To assess the risk of modern slavery in our operations, we completed an initial desktop assessment.
-This included an analysis of (i) the local conditions in the country where we employ workers; (ii) the qualifications and status of the workers we employ; and (iii) any other red flags that came to our attention (through consultations with specialist thirdparty service providers, media, grievance mechanisms, etc.).
-We take reference from the Global Slavery Index1 while assessing the risks of modern slavery in the countries where we operate.
+Our brands include the Maxeon (IBC), Performance (Shingled Mono Perc) and Air product lines manufactured by Maxeon (Maxeon and Air) and its 15% owned joint venture Huansheng Photovoltaic (Jiangsu) Co., Ltd. ("HSPV") (Performance) and Huansheng Solar New Energy ("HSNE") where Maxeon has two Board seats and has an agreement to sell offtake outside of China.
+Risks in our operations To assess the risk of modern slavery in our operations, we completed an initial desktop assessment.
+This included an analysis of (i) the local conditions in the country where we employ workers; (ii) the qualifications and status of the workers we employ; and (iii) any other red flags that came to our attention (through consultations with specialist third-party service providers, media, grievance mechanisms, etc.).
+We take reference from the Global Slavery Index while assessing the risks of modern slavery in the countries where we operate.
 The risk of modern slavery in our operations is assessed to be low.
 First, Australia is considered a low-risk country for modern slavery.
 Second, our workforce comprises entirely highly credentialed and experienced professionals that are not of the profile for being at risk of modern slavery.
 We occasionally employ workers on a temporary basis but not in roles of a nature considered to involve risks of modern slavery.
 Finally, no red flags were identified in our operations during the reporting period.
 For the avoidance of doubt, when we are speaking of our supply chain, it is the Maxeon supply chain overall when in doubt.

-Our Supply Chain
+1 Available at www.globalslaveryindex.org.
+Note that data is from 2023. moxeon

-With the exception of solar panels (which are sourced from Maxeon and HSPV as discussed below), the majority of goods and services relating to our supply chain are sourced from vendors based in Australia.
+SunPower's Limmondale Solar Farm in Balranald Our supply chain With the exception of solar panels (which are sourced from Maxeon and HSPV as discussed below), the majority of goods and services relating to our supply chain are sourced from vendors based in Australia.
+Tier One suppliers We have 80 Tier One suppliers located in Australia, which is one of the top 10 locations we source from.

-Tier One Suppliers

-We have 115 Tier One suppliers located in Australia, with whom we spent approximately US\$4,585,819 during the reporting period.
 These suppliers provide services that enable our marketing, sales and distribution functions.
-Freight is by far the biggest component, followed by contractors for performing our warranties and consultants as set out in the chart on the righthand side of this page.
+Freight is by far the biggest component, followed by contractors for performing our warranties and consultants.
 We source the solar panels we sell exclusively from our parent company, Maxeon, and its joint venture partner HSPV.
 These sales are booked through Maxeon's affiliates Maxeon Solar Pte.
 Ltd. and SunPower Systems Sarl acting as agents, which are located in Singapore and Switzerland, respectively.
-In Singapore and Switzerland, the supply chain spend amounts to 5.8% and 0.8% of the total spend, respectively.